 Raised floor systems for home building kits are supplied ready to assemble out of the box.
 Bearer beams, wooden joists, bridging nogs and sheet flooring all pre-cut to exact specifications, including all fixings.
-Determining joist size usually requires floor joist span tables , but house kits come with pre-engineered beams and wooden floor joists.
+Determining joist size usually requires floor joist span tables , but house kits come with pre-engineered beams, wooden floor joists and easy construction plans.

 As you can see from the graphic below, they are uncomplicated setups that a solo worker can easily achieve.
 Basic carpentry skills and tools will help you get your kit house off the ground and give it the curb appeal you are looking for.